Marketers: why so serious?

 I'll be honest, I've never really given much thought to ducks in museums, yet here we are.
 I posted a link to that article on my personal Facebook page more than two years ago.
 Now, when writing this article, it immediately popped into my mind as a "must add".
 I even remembered the name of the museum that started it all, a museum I'd never heard of before reading it.

 Netflix?
 They like to get in on it too:

 I found many examples of brands being humorous online, and sadly, I could not include them all here.
 When you've got a minute, it's worth doing a quick Google search.
 Taking time to laugh is never wasted time.

 In closing, a brief thought: Sure, humour is subjective.
 Some find all jokes funny, others find almost nothing funny.
 The majority of your audience is somewhere in between.
 You're never going to be able to entertain everyone, so just go for as many as you can.

 I guarantee more people will remember something that entertained them than would recall a regular (and somewhat dull) corporate update from yet another brand.

 If you make someone smile, they're probably going to remember you.

-Liked the post?
-Then please stop by on Twitter to say Hi.
+Enjoyed the post?
+Then, please stop by on Twitter to say Hi.